yext/answers-search-ui/README.md

 ## FilterSearch Component

 The FilterSearch component provides a text input box for users to type a query and select a preset matching filter.
 When a filter is selected, a vertical search is performed.
+If multiple FilterSearch components are on the page, the search will include all selected filters across all of the components.

 ```html
 <div class="filter-search-container"></div>